The Counterfeit

 Matthew 15:8 (Douay-Rheims)

 The counterfeit does not merely alter ceremony.
-It alters what souls believe the altar is, what the priest is, and what is.
-Once sacrifice is obscured, religion becomes theater, community, and sentiment.
-That is why this chapter belongs immediately after the chapters on anti-marks, false worship, and priesthood.
-It shows how sacrificial collapse is not an accidental side effect of the counterfeit, but one of its chief instruments.
+It alters what souls believe the altar is, what the priest is, and what grace is.
+Once sacrifice is obscured, religion quickly becomes assembly, atmosphere, moral uplift, and managed feeling.
+Men still speak of worship, but they no longer stand before God as creatures needing propitiation and mercy.
+Sacrificial collapse is therefore not an accidental side effect of the counterfeit.
+It is one of its chief instruments.

-For readers who want to follow those scriptural lines more deeply, begin with these Treasury studies:
+For the scriptural anchors beneath this chapter, begin with these Treasury studies:

 In the Mass, the same Christ is offered in an unbloody manner who once offered Himself on Calvary.